 Cayman's Landfill Sites

-In 2022, the waste collected from commercial and residential locations reached a record high of 83,590 tonnes.
-At Cayman's three landfill sites, only 407 out of 154,590 tonnes of total waste were incinerated.
-This amount reflected an increase of 17,512 tonnes of created waste from the previous year, but more worryingly a four-fold increase compared to 2012.
-The Department of Environmental Health also shipped out 11,300 gallons of hazardous waste in 2022.
-Given these numbers, it becomes clear why ReGen, the project which is integral to the waste-to-energy plant and recycling infrastructure essential for establishing a eco-friendly solid waste management system in the Cayman Islands, must move forward.
-Unfortunately in July of 2024, negotiations on the construction and management off the project broke down permanently, and currently, ReGen seems dead in the water.
+In 2023, the waste collected from commercial and residential locations reached 79,516 tonnes, slightly down from the record high of 83,590 tonnes the previous year.
+At Cayman's three landfill sites, only 195 out of 131,211 tonnes of total waste were incinerated.
+The Department of Environmental Health also shipped out 11,300 gallons of hazardous waste in 2022, whilst none was shipped out in 2023.
+Given these numbers, it becomes clear why ReGen, the project which is integral to the waste-to-energy plant and recycling infrastructure essential for establishing a eco-friendly solid waste management system in the Cayman Islands, must happen.
+Unfortunately in July of 2024, negotiations on the construction and management of the project broke down permanently, and currently, ReGen seems dead in the water.

 Beach Erosion